 - The political activities of a spouse or relative of a board member are considered separate and distinct from the activities of the board member.

-- Speaking at party organization meetings (attendance and voting are allowed);
+- Speaking at party organization meetings.

 - Carrying a petition for any candidate or non-League endorsed issue.

 - Participating in behind the scenes efforts for candidates such as telephoning, stuffing envelopes, writing position papers etc.

 - Attend fundraising events or make campaign contributions to candidates for state or national office or for US presidential and vice presidential candidates

 - Members shall not undertake any activity which may constitute a public statement of partisan position that could be attributed to the League.

 - Once the LWV (local, state, or national) takes a position on an issue, members may not identify themselves as LWV members in publicly expressing an opinion that is in opposition to a LWV position.

 - Members may serve on any public board, commission, committee, or coalition; however, that member does not represent the LWV unless officially designated as an LWV representative by the LWV board